 It has become a norm for successful entrepreneurs and creators to share their approaches for how they got to where they are.
 This includes things like writing and audience building strategies, pricing tactics, content creation approaches and so on.
 The depth of information available to people who want to follow certain paths is more honest and useful than before.

 However, many people mistake the tactics for the journey and overlook the unique psychology, motivations, and financial situation of the person they are following, not to mention the role of luck and timing.
+Eleanor Roosevelt highlights the risks of this path:

 The only sustainable path over the long-term is to find your own way.
 Robert Greene spent years exploring how some of the most successful people in history did this, resulting in his book Mastery.
 He found that people progress through three stages – the passive, practice and active modes: